-- Develop a process to ensure access to care and specialists for individuals diagnosed with CKD or ESRD. - 2.
+- 1. Develop a process to ensure access to care for individuals diagnosed with CKD or ESRD. - 2.
 ANNA supports amending Title XIX of the Social Security Act of 1965 (P.L.
 89-97) to include dialysis as a mandatory service in state Medicaid programs. - 3.
-Develop a protocol or incentives to promote kidney health by screening individuals for kidney disease with early referral for evaluation and interventions. - 4.
-Have a mechanism for providing access for members with ESRD to dialysis and transplant providers that are geographically accessible, whose outcomes and waiting times are known to meet acceptable national standards and averages, and that are able to provide all forms of dialytic therapy currently available, including home dialysis (PD and home hemodialysis), and a dialysis schedule that conforms with the members' employment or other rehabilitation needs. - 5.
-Involve nephrology professionals and utilize evidenced-based clinical practice guidelines in the development of care delivery models for members with CKD. - 6.
-Provide case management services that collaborate with nephrology providers for a comprehensive, person-centered plan of care that provides optimal kidney replacement therapy and palliative care when necessary. - 7.
-Conduct periodic evaluations of all contractors (e.g., dialysis facilities and transplant programs) providing care to individuals with ESRD in a timely manner. - 8.
-Provide coverage for dialysis services for individuals who travel outside the health plan's normal domestic coverage area. - 9.
-Provide coverage for immunosuppressive agents for all transplant recipients for the life of the transplanted organ(s). - 10.
-Provide coverage for hospice care and to allow dialysis for comfort measures.
+Develop a protocol or incentives to promote kidney health by routine screening of individuals for kidney disease with early referral for evaluation and interventions. - 4.
+Have a mechanism for providing access for members with ESRD to dialysis and transplant providers that are geographically accessible, whose outcomes and waiting times are known to meet acceptable national standards and averages, and that are able to provide all forms of currently available dialytic therapies and provides a dialysis schedule that conforms with the members' employment or other rehabilitation needs.

-11. Not discriminate against any policy holder in any way on the basis of a diagnosis of ESRD or condition that leads to CKD.
+- 5. Involve nephrology professionals including APRNs and utilize evidence-based clinical practice guidelines in the development of care delivery models for members with CKD. - 6.
+Provide case management services that collaborate with nephrology providers for a comprehensive, person-centered plan of care that provides optimal kidney replacement therapy, kidney transplant, and palliative care when necessary. - 7.
+Provide coverage for dialysis services for individuals who travel outside the health plan's normal domestic coverage area. - 8.
+As with Medicare, provide coverage for immunosuppressive agents for all transplant recipients for the life of the transplanted organ(s). - 9.
+Provide coverage for hospice care allowing the continuation of dialysis for comfort measures. - 10.
+Continued support for the coverage for dental care services for individuals with CKD. - 11.
+Not discriminate against any policy holder, in any way, on the basis of a diagnosis of CKD, ESRD, or condition that leads to CKD.